-Of course, one could argue that one reason why players at higher fps performed better because they spent more time playing.
+Of course, one could argue that one reason why players at higher fps performed better was because they spent more time playing.
 These players were willing to spend more money on monitors with higher refresh rates and more powerful graphics cards meant that they were much more invested than the average gamer.
 But you’ll probably have a better shot at making a case for minimal improvements past 120fps.

 Increased FPS isn’t purely for multiplayer performance.
-I’ve noticed with the God Of War patch on my PS5, the difference between an unlocked smooth FPS compared to the former 30FPS is night and day; with 120FPS, there are double the frames as 60FPS making the gameplay even smoother.
+I’ve noticed with the God Of War patch on my PS5, that the difference between an unlocked smooth FPS compared to the former 30FPS is night and day; with 120FPS, there are double the frames as 60FPS making the gameplay even smoother.

-If you spend hours gaming everyday, it’s important to be comfortable.
+If you spend hours gaming every day, it’s important to be comfortable.
 Are gaming chairs a waste of money, learn the facts here.

 Is 120hz the same as 120FPS?

 120hz is not the same as 120fps.
 Hz or Hertz is defined as one cycle per second and refers to the rate at which a display redraws or refreshes images.
-Meanwhile, fps or frames per second, indicate how many video frames can be seen in each second of a particular video or stream.
+Meanwhile, fps, or frames per second, indicate how many video frames can be seen in each second of a particular video or stream.

 So, at 120Hz, the monitor redraws images at a rate of 120 cycles per second.
 On the other hand, at 120fps, there are 120 video frames per second of the video you’re watching or the game you are playing.

 you must pay close attention to these two.
-If you want to play video games at 120fps, you’ll need to have a gaming display that’s capable of a high refresh rate of at least 120Hz as well and a set-up that can keep up.
+If you want to play video games at 120fps, you’ll need to have a gaming display that’s capable of a high refresh rate of at least 120Hz as well as a set-up that can keep up.
 Otherwise, the fps might not match up with the monitor’s refresh rate, which results in what most refer to as screen tearing.